 Straddling the graceful River Danube, Vienna is known and loved for its history, architecture, and musical heritage.
-With so much to explore, it’s little wonder the Austrian capital attracts over 8 million visitors a year.
+With so much to explore, it is little wonder the Austrian capital attracts over 8 million visitors a year.

 If you only have one day in Vienna, what to do with it will involve careful thought.
 You may even be experiencing some fear of missing out at the prospect of such a streamlined visit!